 Heavy rainfall will lead to a threat of flash flooding across much of the state.
-The greatest threat will be in the western Panhandle Tuesday.
+The threat will increase in the Panhandle on Monday, with the greatest threat in the western Panhandle Monday night and Tuesday.

 Flash Flood Risk Categories